Univaults/GITBOOK-Docs/uninomics.md

 ---
 description: >-
-  Telenomics of the protocol and allocation distribution of the tokens for BSC & ETH chain contracts!
+  Tokenomics of the protocol and allocation distribution of the tokens for BSC & ETH chain contracts!
 ---